-- · Call toll free 1-800-652-VOTE (8683) within the United States, Canada & Puerto Rico any time on a touch tone telephone.
-There is NO CHARGE to you for the call. - · Follow the instructions provided by the recorded message.
+- Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada any time on a touch tone telephone.
+There is NO CHARGE to you for the call. - Follow the instructions provided by the recorded message.

-Annual Meeting Proxy Card Ailliuai Meetilla LIOAY varu
+Annual Meeting Proxy Card

-Using a black link pen, mark your votes with an X as shown in this example.
-Please do not write outside the designated areas.

-C0123456789

-▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ A Proposals - The Board of Directors recommends a vote FOR all the nominees listed and FOR Proposals 2 and 3.

-.
-Election of Directors: For Withhold For Withhold For Withhold 01 - Martin A. Kits van Heyningen 02 - Robert W.B.
-Kits van Heyningen 03 - Bruce J. Ryan

-To elect three Class III Directors to a three-year term.

-To approve an amendment to the KVH Industries, Inc., 2005 Stock Incentive Plan to increase the number of shares of common stock available in the plan by 1,000,000 to 2,000,000.

-For Against Abstair 1 For Agains To approve an amendment to the KVH Industries, Inc., 1996 Employee Stock Purchase Plan to increase the number of shares of common stock available in the plan by 50,000 to 500,000.

-B Non-Voting Items Change of Address - Please print new address below: Comments - Please print your comments below
+Ú IF YOU HAVE NOT VOTED VIA THE INT BOT OLD ALONG THE PERFORATION, DETAC CLOSED ENVELOPE. Ú CH AN D RETUR RN THE A Proposals - The Board of Directors recomm nends a vote FO R all the i nomi inees listed and FOR Proposals 2, 3, 4 and 5.
+1. Election of Directors: For Withhold i For Withho ld 01 - Charles R. Trimble □ □ 02 - 1 Martin A. Kits van Heyningen Ê To elect two Class II Directors to a three-year te rm.
+For Against Abstain For Against Abstain 2.
+2. To approve an amendment to our certificate of incorporation to increase the number of authorized shares of common stock from 20,000,000 to 30,000,000.
+3. To approve amendments to the KVH Industries, Inc., Amended and Restated 2006 Stock Incentive Plan to increase the number of shares issuable under the plan by 2,250,000 to 4,250,000 and to make certain other changes to the plan.
+For Against Abstain • For Against Abstain 4.
+To approve an amendment to the KVH Industries, Inc., Amended and Restated 1996 Employee Stock Purchase Plan to increase the number of shares of our common stock issuable under the plan by 50,000 to 600,000.
+5. To ratify the appointment of KPMG LLP as our independent registered public accounting firm. В Non-Voting Items Ch ange of Address - Please print new address belo w.
+Co omments - Please print your comments below.

-■ Authorized Signatures - This section must be completed for your vote to be counted - Date and Sign Below
+C Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below

-Please sign exactly as your name(s) appear(s) on the books of the Company, Joint owners should each sign personally.
-Trustees and other fouciaries should indicate the capacity in which they sign, and where more than one name appears, a majority must sign.
+Please sign exactly as your name(s) appear(s) on the books of the Company.
+Joint owners should each sign personally.
+Trustees and other fiduciaries should indicate the capacity in which they sign, and where more than one name appears, a majority must sign.
 If a corporation, this signature should be that of an authorized officer who should state his or her title.

 Date (mm/dd/yyyy) - Please print date below.

 Signature 1 - Please keep signature within the box.

-Signature 2 - Please keep signature within the box
+Signature 2 - Please keep signature within the box.